wp-plugins/robots-meta/readme.txt

 * Prevent indexing of just your comment feeds.
 * Disable author and date-based archives.
 * Nofollow category listings on single pages and posts to prevent PageRank leakage.
+* Nofollow your login, register and admin links, because they really don't need PageRank.
 * Enforce a trailing slash on archives.
 * Edit your .htaccess and your robots.txt from within WordPress.
 * Assign robots meta tags to individual posts & pages.